-by Max Kautsch, KPA Kansas Hotline Attorney
+by Max Kautsch, KPA Kansas Hotline Attorney (785) 393-5520 maxk@kautschlaw.com © 2018, Kansas Press Association Inc.

-maxk@kautschlaw.com

-© 2018, Kansas Press Association Inc.

 This Handbook is intended to succinctly answer questions about some of the more common legal issues advertising clients have raised for publishers over Doug Anstaett's tenure as Executive Director.
-It contains updated material from and current references to the Kansas Advertising Law Guide Mike Merriam wrote and the KPA published in 2006.
 Each question is answered in a few sentences or less, but most also include a "Long Answer" if a reader has further inquiry.